 Friends, readers, anyone who stumbles on my blog, here’s a brief update:

 - I’ve started publishing guitar improvisation videos.
 In March and April I posted improvisations to YouTube on a daily basis.
 The breakthrough was finding a way to transform the material from the experimentation that I’ve been doing on guitar for as long as I can remember into “short stories” that I can conceive and record in under a day, sharing them as little pieces with a beginning, middle, and end.
 You can follow my channel here.
-I hope you will, and I hope you find something there that inspires you as a listener, a creator, or both.
+I hope you find something there that inspires you as a listener, a creator, or both.

 - In March and April I participated in an online writing challenge/course called Ship30, where I wrote a 300-word essay each day for 30 days.
 All my essays were published on Twitter.
 I’ll be getting that material up here on my blog in due time, but for now the best way to check it out is follow me on Twitter and look at my history there.
 Here’s a summary of the writing theme I’ve been pursuing: